pedrotgn/pyactor/docs/remote_tuto.rst

 Sample 2 - Basic communication 2
 ================================================================================

-This example extends the first by adding ask queries.
+This example extends the first by adding ask requests.
 This is the full code of this sample, which you can find and test in ``pyactor\examples\Remote\s2_server.py``: